 A warm and insightful counsellor, I am dedicated to finding ways of improving the lives of those of you who come to me seeking help.

-Maybe you feel as if you are living inside a glass bubble; you can see the world outside it but seem unable to communicate in the way you or others want, and feel unable to feel what you or others would like you, to feel about the people and things outside of your bubble.
-You may feel your head is full of sticky black cobwebs, rendering your brain unable to move at the normal pace.
+Maybe you feel as if you are living inside a glass bubble; you can see the world outside it but seem unable to communicate in the way you or others want, or feel what you or others would like you to feel about the people and things outside of your bubble.
+It may seem like your head is full of sticky black cobwebs, preventing your brain moving at a normal pace.

-If you are feeling any of those things, are struggling to make decisions, are undergoing relationship difficulties or are looking to enjoy a quality of life that seems to elude you, counselling can help you achieve that equilibrium.
+If you are feeling any of those things, are a survivor of a narcissistic relationship or parenting, or boarding school, or if you are enduring or recovering from coercive control, or are living with Long Covid, are struggling to make decisions, are undergoing relationship difficulties or are looking to enjoy a quality of life that seems to elude you, counselling can help you achieve that equilibrium.
 Yes, it can feel a terrifyingly risky first step.
 Yes, it can be painful, but there is laughter and humour too - and growth along the way.
 Given time, patience, and above all courage and trust in yourself, your counsellor and the partnership between you, you really can achieve that.

-I use Psychodynamic and Person-centred approaches and have had 20 years experience in counselling, with 8 years in Mental Health, enabling me to identify problems which may need additional help from services other than from counselling alone.
+I use Psychodynamic and Person-centred approaches and have had 26years experience in counselling, with an additional 8 years working in the Mental Health services, enabling me to identify problems which may need additional help from agencies other than from counselling alone.

 Training, qualifications & experience

-I have maintained my professional integrity by undertaking plenty of Continuing Professional Development training and am about to start training in couples counselling - a subject which interests me greatly.
+I have maintained my professional integrity by undertaking Continuing Professional Development training.

-I have had regular supervision throughout my 20 years as a counsellor.
+I have had and continue to have regular supervision throughout my 23 years as a counsellor.

 Areas of counselling I deal with

 Boarding school syndrome